-Circumcision is the removal of the foreskin from the human penis.
-It is most often an elective surgery performed on babies and children for cultural or religious reasons.
-In some cases, it may be done as a treatment option for chronic urinary tract infections (UTIs) and other and other medical conditions.
+Circumcision is a medical procedure in which the foreskin of a human male's penis is removed.
+It is most often an elective surgery and is typically performed on babies and children for cultural or religious reasons.
+In some cases, circumcision may be implemented as a treatment option for chronic urinary tract infections (UTIs) and other medical conditions.

 According to a CDC study, male circumcision rates in the United States for newborns decreased between 1979 and 2010 from 64.5% to 58.3%.
-It is estimated that the overall rate in the United States is about 77%.
+It is estimated that the overall rate of circumcision in the United States is approximately 80.5%.

 Controversy over circumcision